N7Vulgaris/N7Vulgaris/README.md

 - **Mobile:** iOS (Swift & SwiftUI), Android (Kotlin), Cross-platform (ReactNative)

 ### 🥋 Experience
-During my Bachelor's project / internship at SEEN, I worked alongside experienced developers and designers to design, test and implement a simplified user wizard for CSV-data importing.
+During my Bachelor's project / internship at SEEN, I worked alongside experienced developers and designers to design, test and implement a simplified user wizard for CSV-data importing using React and TypeScript.
 This feature was pushed to SEEN's live production environment.

 <!--
 **N7Vulgaris/N7Vulgaris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.